-Mumbai Indians team 2018
+Mumbai Indians Team 2018

 The Mumbai Indians team 2018 were given a wakeup call as long-time rivals CSK returned to the IPL stage.
 Having been recently crowned IPL champions in 2017, the Mumbai Indians would’ve been expecting to repeat their performance, but with the return of long-time rivals CSK, after their suspension, things wouldn’t be easy.
 The Mumbai Indians started the IPL 2018 season in the worse possible way losing their three opening matches including a match against CSK.
 Things didn’t improve for the Mumbai Indians, there was a small glimpse of hope when they managed to string together three wins ion the trot.
 But, it was not enough as they finished 5th in the points table missing out on the playoffs for the second time in three years.

-Mumbai Indians team 2017
+Mumbai Indians Team 2017

 The Mumbai Indians team 2017 must’ve been filled with confident going into the 2017 season for IPL, with the absence of their main competitor CSK, amid a spot fixing scandal.
 Having failed to reach the play offs in 2016, the Mumbai Indians were determined to not let that happen for the upcoming season.
-To boost them, both CSK and RR were banned for two years from the IPL and this would be the final season before their ban was lifted, so the Mumbai Indians really needed to make it count.
+To boost them, both CSK and RR were banned for two years from the IPL.
+This would be the final season before their ban was lifted, so the Mumbai Indians really needed to make it count.
 The Mumbai Indians dominated the group stages winning 10 matches out of a possible 14, placing them in the all-important first position on the points table.
 The worrying signs for MI in the group stages was the two defeats that were handed to them by new boys, Rising Pune Supergiant.
-The Mumbai Indians dispatched KKR in their first play-off match and made their way to the IPL final.
-In the final they would meet the Rising Pune Supergiant’s, a team which was becoming a boogie team for MI.
-With RPS already defeating MI two times in tournament, they were strong favourites to become champions.
+The Mumbai Indians dispatched KKR in their first play-off match and made their way to the IPL final (see our MI vs KKR head to head for more information).

 The Mumbai Indians owner is Reliance Industries Ltd (RIL).
 The Reliance Industries, owned by Mukesh Ambani, acquired the Mumbai franchise in 2008 for $111.9 millions, which at the tie made the Mumbai Indians the most expensive franchise in the IPL.
 To me and you we have always know the franchise to be called the Mumbai Indians, however, the original idea for the team name was the Mumbai Razors.
 Hence, the razor logo on the team’s emblem.
 If it wasn’t for the intervention of Sachin Tendulkar who suggest the team be called the Mumbai Indians, the franchised would’ve taken a different route in terms of branding.